-- 6. Waterfront development currently is shaped by multiple factors i.e. market forces, including high demand and limited supply, municipal land-use zoning, CRMC use zones for the coastal waters, and DEM water quality classification zones.
-Generally, the land zoning of coastal municipalities is in line with water area use designations.
-With declining demand for ports to be used for marine industrial purposes, municipalities seek more changes in CRMC water use zones changes that will favor light commercial and mixed-use developments. - 7.
-Natural amenities increase the value of the urban waterfront.
+- 7. Natural amenities increase the value of the urban waterfront.
 For example, people enjoy seeing water fowl on urban rivers-being urban does not mean being separated from nature.
 Waters, especially with buffers and/or greenways, are value-enhancing open space. - 8.
 Fisheries are a traditional economic sector in Rhode Island, and one to which the state remains committed.
 Previous resource abundance supplied food and jobs to many Rhode Islanders.
 More recently, loss of habitat, pollution, climate change, and overfishing have taken a toll on the numbers and health of commercially valuable species.
-Management through quotas, seasonal restrictions, and possession limits currently guide the fishing of scup, summer flounder, tautog and winter flounder in state waters. - 9.
+Management through quotas, seasonal restrictions, and possession limits currently guide the fishing of scup, summer flounder, tautog and winter flounder in state waters.
 Recreational fishing is a significant aspect of Rhode Island's marine economy and is expected to remain so.
+In 1999 the economic impact of marine recreational fishing was estimated to be about \$150 million.
+2

-Detailed Vision of Marine Economic Development
+Vision of Marine Economic Development

-The year is 2025 and it is clear that decisions made in the early 2000s were prudent leaving options open for the future that are now reaping large financial rewards.
+The year is 2025 and it is clear that decisions made in the early 2000s were prudent-leaving options open for the future that are now reaping large financial rewards.
 These include the state's decision to set aside key areas for coastal economic development, and to patiently cultivate the right kind of projects.
 State and local leaders and planners align their land and water allocation schemes to maintain an availability of commercial and industrial parcels for marine commerce.
 They focus on providing advanced environmental infrastructure that reduces development costs in time and money.
 Development regulations at the local, state and federal levels function together so project engineers and architects are not left floundering and wasting time and effort guessing what site configuration will get them through the hoops of permitting processes.
 Public officials have established workable frameworks in advance and are able to engage productively with potential project developers to deal with the unique facets of their site.
 Together, state and local officials can, in 2025, still offer developers the option of investing in a well thought-out mitigation bank program that restores habitat and extends the coastal greenway in exchange for selected variances that might be needed to redevelop a difficult site.

-Strategies for Appropriate Economic Development
+Strategies for Marine Economic Development